-What’s most impressive is that the largest population of desert bighorn sheep in the world are able to reside at such high altitudes.
-These communities have been so successful in thriving in this climate that biologists have placed pairs of the animals in different regions around the world, hoping to adapt them to other similar high altitude areas.
+The Alta-Toquima Wilderness Area is home to some of the largest high-elevation populations of desert bighorn sheep in the world.
+Bighorn sheep living on Mount Jefferson have been so successful in thriving in this climate that biologists have placed pairs of the animals—Nevada’s state mammal—in different high-altitude regions around the world, hoping to bolster dwindling population counts.